Somerset Food Yakitori: 4 Must-Try Spots Near Somerset MRT

 This split-screen image highlights the dining environment and a signature dish: the left side shows a chef in a "SKEWERS" branded uniform working behind a clear partition at a clean wooden counter set with condiments; the right side provides a macro view of two golden-brown, glazed Tsukune (chicken meatball) skewers resting over a small bowl of dark tare sauce.

-Their menu focuses heavily on classic cuts.
-The chicken skin skewer is a standout, arriving perfectly charred with a satisfying crunch.
-For those who want to balance the rich meats, you can also order a comforting noodle dish or ramen, alongside a warm bowl of chicken soup.
-They also serve excellent grilled vegetables, including juicy mushrooms and sweet peppers.
+For those who want to balance the rich meats, you can also order a comforting noodle dish or ramen alongside a warm bowl of chicken soup.
 Expect to spend around $35 to $60 per person here.
-Because the space is tight, making a reservation is essential.
-Request a counter seat so you can watch the chef cook your meal over the open coals.
+Because the space is tight, making a reservation is essential, and it’s best to request a counter seat so you can watch the chef cook your meal over the open coals, giving you a front-row experience of the grilling artistry.
+Skewers Yakitori Izakaya is open from Mon to Fri evenings, with some weekend hours, so plan your visit accordingly.

 3. Kemuri Japanese Bar